 Here is a breakdown of which power meters can measure left/right power:

-2. PowerPod doesn’t display left/right data in real-time on your head unit like the other actual L/R power meters on this list.
-However, using its PowerStroke software (a $99 upgrade), you can analyze left/right power as well as other data, post-ride
+1. Velocomp’s AeroPod and PowerPod don’t display left/right data in real-time on your head unit like the other actual L/R power meters on this list.
+However, using its PowerStroke software (a $99 upgrade), you can analyze left/right power as well as other data, post-ride.

-However, there are two sides to every coin.
-When purchasing a power meter capable of left/right data, you should realize that your risk of problems increases (at least in theory) since you will have multiple power sensors on your bike.
-(Note however that we have had great success with all the left/right power meters we have sold – so we view this risk as limited).
-In addition, left/right power meters can be heavier as they contain two power meter sensors and two batteries.
+Lastly, for the sake of completeness, when purchasing a power meter capable of left/right data, you should realize that your risk of problems increases (at least in theory) since you will have multiple power sensors on your bike.
+(Note however that we have had great success with all the left/right power meters we sell – so we view this risk as fairly small).
+In addition, left/right power meters can be heavier as they contain two power sensors and two batteries.
 But we’re talking just a few additional grams here so we don’t think it’s anything to get hung up on.

-However, determining your real left/right power distribution isn’t as simple as taking your average left/right power balance from your last ride to the coffee shop.
+Determining your real left/right power distribution isn’t as simple as taking your average left/right power balance from your last ride to the coffee shop.
 Your power distribution can fluctuate based on a number of factors including seated vs. standing; pushing hard vs. taking it easy; fresh vs. fatigued; high vs. low cadence and more.
 You need to perform some proper tests in order to gain a clear understanding of your left/right power distribution across these different variables.
-Once you have the data, it’s time to crunch some numbers and put together a plan to address any weaknesses.
+Once you have the data, if you feel you have imbalance that’s worthy of addressing, it’s time to crunch some numbers and put together a plan to address any weaknesses.

 Coach to the Rescue!

-But don’t fret if this sounds like a lot…there’s help.
 We often talk about the reasons to hire a coach and how important they can be.
-The value they can provide, especially when training with power, can be immeasurable.
+The value they can provide, especially when training with power, can be substantial.
 Helping you make sense of your left/right data is yet another example of how they can help.
 We would note however, if searching for a coach, make sure they have some experience in this field.
 Some coaches will be more versed in this area than others.

 If you’re looking for a recommendation, we would tell you to give Peaks Coaching Group a call.
-Hunter Allen, founder of Peaks Coaching Group and co-author of Training and Racing with a Power Meter, has been studying left/right power data extensively for over two years.
-He has worked with the core development team of TrainingPeaks’ WKO4 software to create new analytics and unique charts and graphs which allow him to more completely understand how each leg contributes to total power.
-Needless-to-say, you would be in great hands with Hunter or any of his coaches.
+Hunter Allen, founder of Peaks Coaching Group and co-author of Training and Racing with a Power Meter, has been studying left/right power data extensively for several years.
+He has worked with the core development team of TrainingPeaks’ WKO4 software to create new analytics and unique charts and graphs.
+This data allows him to more completely understand how each leg contributes to total power.
+Needless-to-say, you would be in great hands with Hunter or any of his coaches!